-This course is designed for individuals wishing for an in-depth understanding of current views on cardiovascular physiology.
-This course will be useful for students who have not met the entry requirements for medical school and who are interested in a career in cardiovascular medicine, and for those wishing to enhance their applications into Masters and PhD programs in the medical sciences in cardiovascular research.
+This course is designed for individuals wishing for an in-depth understanding of kidney physiology and pathophysiology.
+This course will be useful for students who have not met the entry requirements for medical school and who are interested in a career in cardiovascular and/or nephrology medicine, and for those wishing to enhance their applications into Masters and Ph.D. programs in the medical sciences in renal research.